 - Valli in Outlander Leander has long hair and is described as pretty by Leander, and even wears flowers and dresses.
 Not to be confused with a crossdresser, though, because it's not considered crossdressing to them.

 - Game of Thrones: Ser Loras Tyrell has wavy, light brown, shoulder-length hair in Season 1.
 George R.R.
-Martin even described the character as "…the teen idol of Westeros" in this HBO featurette.
+Martin even described the character as "the teen idol of Westeros" in an HBO featurette.
 Two lowborn Lannister soldiers consider the Knight of Flowers to be prettier than the Queen.
 Sansa Stark, Jeyne Poole, and Renly Baratheon—among others—like him because of his good looks.

 - Tim Riggins from Friday Night Lights has shoulder-length locks and is referred to as attractive by just about everyone on the show, including his head coach.
 At the very beginning of the series, he had already slept with half the rally girls and was in a relationship with one of the hottest girls in school.
 Then, he basically forced her to break up with him, had sex with the head cheerleader and successfully seduced a woman 16 years older than himself.
 Oh, and that was before he won state and started having threesomes on a weekly basis.